 Ways in Which Toddlers Benefit From Sleep Training

 Toddlers can be completely different people when they don’t get enough sleep.
-Not only are sleep deprived toddlers often fussy, cranky, and crabby (like sleep deprived babies), they can also struggle to comply with simple directions, learn what they’re being taught at daycare or preschool, and maintain a healthy immune system.
+Not only are sleep-deprived toddlers often fussy, cranky, and crabby (like sleep deprived babies), they can also struggle to comply with simple directions, learn what they’re being taught at daycare or preschool, and maintain a healthy immune system.
 In nearly *every* measure, a toddler suffers deeply when they aren’t sleep trained.

-Further, I’ve personally worked with many kids who are unable to fall asleep without the presence of their parent, and who is then in turn generally insecure about being away from Mom or Dad.
-They have not yet had the chance to develop their own independence and coping skills at being alone, and thus do not have those skills to draw from when they need to play on their own at home throughout the day.
+Further, I’ve personally worked with many kids who are unable to fall asleep without the presence of their parent, and who are then in turn generally insecure about being away from Mom or Dad.
+They have not yet had the chance to develop their own independence and coping skills at being alone.
+And thus do not have those skills to draw from when they need to play on their own at home throughout the day.
 Finally, toddlers who are not sleep trained often have an unfortunate dynamic with their parents at the end of every single day.
 There are few homes where parents of toddlers who are not sleep trained don’t spend the last 1-3 hours of the day begging, fighting, yelling, and cajoling their child to sleep.
 Parents understandably feel awful and children are exhausted.